 Heaven for Harry Potter fans.

-Universal Studios Hollywood in Los Angeles is a working studio but also a theme park.
-First, practice some magic at The Wizarding World of Harry Potter which Harry Potter fans should head to right after opening as it can get crowded.
+Universal Studios Hollywood in Los Angeles is a working studio and a theme park.
+First, practice some magic at The Wizarding World of Harry Potter, which Harry Potter fans should head to right after opening as it can get crowded.
 Then head down to the World-Famous Studio Tour to see sets from some of your favorite movies and television shows … and perhaps run into King Kong along the way.

 Location: Buena Vista, Florida